Graduate Studies FAQs

 What are the next steps after I’ve been admitted to my chosen program?

-You will receive information regarding your admission from both your program coordinator and The Graduate School.
-This acceptance packet may be delivered via email or postal mail and will contain information about your academic advisor, registration and orientation (if applicable).
+You will receive information regarding your admission from both your program coordinator and The Graduate School. : The acceptance packet will contain information on account creation, your academic advisor, your Bobcat email account, registration, and orientation (if applicable).
+The acceptance packet is delivered via email.

 Contact your academic advisor to complete a program of study, then utilize the PAWS portal to complete registration and pay tuition.